ga-dc/slips/w04-answers.md

 ```

 #### "Explain the concept of a 'callback' function."
-A callback function is a function that is executed when a certain action is completed.
+A callback function is a function that we maintain a reference to, in order to execute later.
+The most common example is to respond to a DOM event.

 * Key component of asynchronous programming.
 * Example #1: a function that increments a timer after each interval of a `setInterval` method.
 * Example #2: a function that stores the response of an AJAX call.